 You can always come back

 You don’t have to complete your tax filing in one go.
-Your progress is automatically saved as you navigate through the forms.
-It can be resumed at any time by logging into the web tool again.
+Your progress is automatically after every input you provide.

-The following links will be available at the bottom of each entry.
+The following links will be available at the bottom of each entry of each page.
 They’ll help you navigate the guide.
 You should head to Persönliches next.

 - Persönliches (personal data)